SimHoZebs/personal-site/src/content/blogs/Learn these concepts before building a home server.md

 I learned a lot throughout the weeks I spent fiddling with this tiny computer.
 This was the first time I created a Docker container and did any sort of network administration.
 This post will go over the challenges and requirements of a home server and give an overview of the solutions and concepts I learned on the way.

+>[!note]
+>This post assumes you have some (but not extensive) understanding of the internet and experience with software development.
 ## Docker/Containers

 Home servers are nothing without the services running on them.
 The most handy way to run them is via a 'container' - a minimal virtualization of an operating system that provides an environment for applications to run on.
 It's like having a small, stripped down version of a computer run inside your computer!